ryutau/ryutau.github.io/journal-club-2022.md

-Some of [my lab](http://www.tatsuyakameda.com/homeeng.html) mates and I are reading random interesting papers together weekly.
-Here are the list of recently read papers.
+Some of [my lab](http://www.tatsuyakameda.com/homeeng.html) mates and I are reading random interesting papers together.
+Here is the list of papers we read recently.

 ## Winter in 2022
 - Oey, L. A., Schachner, A., & Vul, E. (2022).
 Designing and detecting lies by reasoning about other agents.
 Journal of Experimental Psychology